Skip to content

 Financial Aid and Scholarships Office

-Financial Aid Advisors and staff are available to guide and assist students through the financial aid process as well as provide guidance on the types of financial aid available, including grants, scholarships, student employment, and student loans.
+Financial Aid Advisors and staff are available to guide students through the financial aid process.
+They also provide information on available aid options, including grants, scholarships, student employment, and student loans.
 Assistance is available to complete the Free Application for Federal Student Aid (FAFSA) and the required forms and documents.
 Veterans may work directly with our Veteran Certifying Official.

 Building B, Room B156